Shravan765/RISC-V-Assembler/README.md

 Makefile
 README.md

-In addition, there is a 'tested_cases' file that contains all the cases I have tested.
+In addition, there are '.s' files that have been used for testing

 ##Usage instructions
 -This implementation supports blank lines as well as comments